MCP Server

 Authorization: Bearer dz_your_token_here

 Tokens are DayZero API keys (JWTs) generated from Settings > API Tokens.
-Both access tokens and API tokens are accepted.
+Both OAuth access tokens and API tokens are accepted.

 If the token is missing or invalid, the server returns a 401 response with a WWW-Authenticate header pointing to the resource metadata endpoint.